steemit/devportal-tutorials-js/tutorials/24_power_up_steem/README.md

 # Power up

-_In this tutorial, we will learn how to power up Steem to account itself or another account using Steemconnect as well as with Client-side signing method._
+_Power up an account's Steem using either Steemconnect or a client-side signing._

 This tutorial runs on the main Steem blockchain.
 And accounts queried are real users with liquid STEEM balances.